Semantic indexing

 Plain chunk embeddings sometimes miss domain-specific queries.
 Contextual retrieval prepends an LLM-generated summary of the chunk's context (the surrounding section, the note's topic) before embedding.
 The prepended context is short but disambiguates chunks that would otherwise read the same.

 This is the Phase 2 stage from ADR-51.
-It adds latency and an LLM call per chunk to the build, so it is opt-in.
-If the context model fails mid-build, contextual retrieval silently disables for the session and falls back to plain chunks.
+It is on by default and runs as a background pass after the initial build, so it adds an LLM call per chunk over time rather than blocking the index.
+If no contextual model is configured or the model fails mid-build, the pass is skipped and the index falls back to plain chunks.

 During context generation, chunks are also tagged volatile, evolving, or stable.
 Downstream features (freshness scoring, implicit-connection ranking) use these tags.
 See FEATURE-2006 for details.